Content

 It’s thought that the mild physical trauma of having a needle penetrate your skin activates your healing response, which leads to a cascade of wound healing effects such as increased collagen production, improvements in your skin health, and — potentially — hair growth.

-Experts also think microneedling hair may stimulate and reactivate hair follicles for new hair growth.
+Dermatology experts also think microneedling hair may stimulate and reactivate hair follicles for new hair growth where there’s thinning hair.

 In addition to microneedling for hair loss, this type of treatment is used for a diverse range of other conditions and skin issues like acne, scarring, wrinkles, and other signs of aging.